-We have outstanding 4,120,000 shares of common stock as of May 15, 2005.
+We have outstanding 4,120,000 shares of common stock as of June 15, 2005.
 All these shares are "restricted securities," including the 2,056,000 shares that can be resold pursuant to the registration statement of which this Prospectus is a part.
 If not sold pursuant to a registration statement, restricted shares will be eligible for sale in the public market, subject to certain volume limitations and the expiration of applicable holding periods under Rule 144.
 Non-affiliates currently hold 2,120,000 shares of our common stock, which is approximately 51.4% of our outstanding shares.
 In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated for purposes of Rule 144) who has beneficially owned restricted shares for at least one year (including the holding period of any prior owner or affiliate) would be entitled to sell within any three-month period a number of shares that does not exceed (i) 1% of the number of shares of common stock then outstanding, or (ii) the average weekly trading volume of the common stock during the four calendar weeks preceding the filing of a Form 144 with respect to such sale.
 Sales under Rule 144 are also subject to certain manner of sale provisions and notice requirements and to the availability of current public information about us.
-Under Rule 144(k), a person who is not deemed to have been our affiliate within the three months preceding a sale, and who has beneficially owned the shares proposed to be sold for at least two years (including the holding period of Rule 144.
+Under Rule 144(k), a person who is not deemed to have been our affiliate within the three months preceding a sale, and who has beneficially owned the shares proposed to be sold for at least two years (including the holding period of any prior owner except an affiliate) is entitled to sell such shares without complying with the manner of sale, public information, volume limitations or notice provisions of Rule 144.